 - Stable Income: Proof of consistent and reliable income is essential.
 For salaried employees, this typically involves recent pay stubs and W-2 forms.
 Self-employed individuals or freelancers may need to provide additional documentation, such as tax returns and profit-and-loss statements, to verify income stability.

-- Closing costs: Aside from the down payment, you will also have to pay closing costs, which can be 2 to 5% of your credit limit.
+- Closing costs: Aside from the down payment, you will also have to pay closing costs, which can be 2 to 5% of the credit limit.
 Depending on your lender, you may also have to pay application fees, origination fees, and/or appraisal fees.

 At Defy, we support a wide array of alternative qualification methods, such as bank statements, profit-and-loss statements, and liquid asset-based assessments in the form of asset depletion loans.
 We’ll help you qualify for the right loan for you every step of the way.